 WHO I AM:

 I’m Sam Eddington, and I work at the Eastern Shore Regional Library (MD) as the training coordinator, accordion player, and resident eccentric.
 I started my library career as the nighttime circulation supervisor at the Sacred Heart University (CT) library, where I achieved notoriety for my demands that doughnuts be saved for me on days when they were brought in the morning.
-After that, I worked as the library director and school librarian in Amargosa Valley (NV), the school librarian for Horizon Academy (NV), and the adult services supervisor at the Mt.
+After that, I worked as the library director and school librarian in Amargosa Valley (NV), and the adult services supervisor at the Mt.
 Airy branch of the Carroll County (MD) library, before finding a place best suited to my “skill set.”
 I’m the author of a local history volume, Diamond in the Desert: A History of the Amargosa Valley Library, as well as a smattering of published poetry; additionally, I spent three years or so writing music reviews for Superstarcastic.com when the name was owned by a music blog, and it was still a going concern.

 I love discussing creative things: books, art, movies, and music.
 I especially love discussing children’s literature, particularly in the context of the Newbery and other major awards.
 Rachael and I do this all the time; we don’t always agree, but that’s half of the fun of it.